Clubs and Activities

 Women in Sports: We explore sexism within Riverdale athletics and the student body and we highlight Riverdale and professional female athletes.

 Yearbook: We design and produce the yearbook.
-We take photographs of student activities, advisories, and athletics; write copy; and use photo-editing design programs to layout pages.
+We take photographs of student activities, advisories, and athletics; write copy; use photo-editing design programs to layout pages.

 Zawadi by Youth: We are a student-run, non-profit, microfinance club that strives to alleviate poverty in communities throughout the world.
 Our goal is to foster financial independence, financial sustainability, financial literacy, and community development by making microloans to primarily female entrepreneurs who lack access to traditional financial services.
 Moreover, we collaborate with the larger microfinance community by attending events organized by the National High School Microfinance Coalition, an organization founded by Zawadi members.